awestover/thoughts/content/1research/Solving AI Safety from 1st principles.md

 >
 > I'd be excited to see ppl try to remove this assumption.
 I may as well in the future.

+> [!caution] Assumption 2
+> The first ASI's will look like some kind of transformer / RL thing -- discussed here [Prosaic alignment](https://ai-alignment.com/prosaic-ai-control-b959644d79c2).
+> This seems extremely likely to me, and is what I care to focus on.

-ok this is kind of a big / tricky / confusing problem.
+okay so this is kind of a big / tricky / confusing problem.

 let's make some assumptions and flesh out some details to get crisp easier problems!